Frequently Asked Questions

 PSERs is the Public School Employees Retirement System that has a disability insurance component.
-You must be working for 5 years before becoming eligible for coverage under this plan.
+You must be working for 5 years before and meet all the eligibility requirements to be covered under this plan.
 Once covered, the plan has limited benefits.

 Yes, however similar to the sick banks, your leave must be board approved, rather than approved by a physician.
-You also must be working for 7 years to be eligible, leaving newer employees unprotected.
-Also, the sabbatical requires you to return to work which means if you were permanently disabled, you could not use a sabbatical.
+You also must be working for 10 years to be eligible, leaving newer employees unprotected.
+Taking a sabbatical during this time would you pay you 50% of you salary.1

 Are there any medical questions?

 If you are a new hire or a newly eligible employee, you can purchase this plan without medical questions or tests if you apply within the eligibility period and participation requirements are met.
 Also, if you choose to change the plan option you are currently enrolled in (moving to a lower elimination period) you must answer medical questions.
 Please note that coverage may be denied based upon your answers to the medical questions.